reportportal/agent-js-cucumber/README.md

 - scenario - TEST
 - step - STEP

-You may change this behavior to report steps to the log level by enabling nested steps feature:
+You may change this behavior to report steps to the log level by enabling scenario-based reporting:

 - feature - TEST
 - scenario - STEP
 - step - log item

-To report your steps as logs, you need to pass an additional parameter to the agent config: `"useNestedSteps": true`
+To report your steps as logs, you need to pass an additional parameter to the agent config: `"scenarioBasedStatistics": true`

 ```json
 {